-Simple cyst

-- simple ovarian cysts are common - 6% pre-menopausal - US appearance well-defined, echo-free, unilocular, thin, smooth walls, good through transmission of sound - most are asymptomatic, are managed conservatively and resolve spontaneously
+Simple cyst - simple ovarian cysts are common and in premenopausal women most are physiological.
+The ultrasound appearance is of a well-defined, anechoic, unilocular cyst with thin, smooth walls and good through transmission of sound.
+Most are asymptomatic, are managed conservatively and resolve spontaneously.